MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 ## Types of Network Controller certificates

-In Azure Stack HCI, each Network Controller virtual machine (VM) uses two types of certificates:
+In Azure Stack HCI, each Network Controller VM uses two types of certificates:

 - REST certificate.
 A single certificate for Northbound communication with REST clients (such as Windows Admin Center) and Southbound communication with Hyper-V hosts and software load balancers.
 This same certificate is present on all Network Controller VMs.

 - Network Controller node certificate.
 A certificate on each Network Controller VM for inter-node authentication.

-> [WARNING!]
+> [!WARNING]
 > Don't let these certificate expire.
 Renew them before expiry to avoid any authentication issues.
 Also, don't remove any existing expired certificates before renewing them.
-See [How to check the expiration date of a certificate](#how-to-check-a-certificates-expiration-date), below.
+To find out the expiration date of a certificate, see [How to check the expiration date of a certificate](#how-to-check-the-expiration-date-of-a-certificate), below.

 ## How to check the expiration date of a certificate